potassco/clorm/docs/clorm/advanced.rst

 Introspection of Predicate Definitions
 --------------------------------------

-A number of properties of a ``Predicate`` or ``ComplexTerm`` definition can be accessed through the ``meta`` property of the class.
+A number of properties of a ``Predicate`` definition can be accessed through the ``meta`` property of the class.
 To highlight these features we assume the following definitions:

 .. code-block:: python

-   from clorm import Predicate, ComplexTerm, ConstantField, StringField
+   from clorm import Predicate

-   class Address(ComplexTerm):
+   class Address(Predicate):
-	street = StringField
+       street: str
-	city = StringField(index=true)
+       city: str

    class Person(Predicate):
-      name = StringField(index=true)
+       name: str
-      address = Address.Field
+       address: Address

 Firstly the name and arities of the complex term and predicate can be examined: